ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

       passes and the email address thus validated matches one found in the receiving user's list of known addresses.

-12.5.
+11.5.
 External Reporting Addresses

    To avoid abuse by bad actors, reporting addresses generally have to be inside the domains about which reports are requested.
-In order to accommodate special cases such as a need to get reports about domains that cannot actually receive mail, Section 7.1 describes a DNS-based mechanism for verifying approved external reporting.
+In order to accommodate special cases such as a need to get reports about domains that cannot actually receive mail, The DMARC reporting documents describe a DNS-based mechanism for verifying approved external reporting.

    The obvious consideration here is an increased DNS load against domains that are claimed as external recipients.
 Negative caching